Volinga Suite - User Manual

 💡

-If you want to render a video using Movie Render Queue, or you are using Volinga in Nuke through Nuke Server, we recommend disabling dynamic resolution and setting the resolution multiplier to one to obtain the best quality output.
+If you want to render a video using Movie Render Queue, or you are using Volinga in Nuke through Nuke Server, we recommend disabling dynamic resolution and setting the resolution multiplier to 1 or above to obtain the best quality output.

 3. Volinga Exporter

-Volinga Exporter is a tool provided by Volinga to convert .ckpt files trained using NeRFStudio and .ply files created using 3D Gaussian Splatting into NVOL files.
-In the case of NeRFStudio, Volinga Exporter only support Volinga model, which is an external method.
+Volinga Exporter is a tool to convert .ckpt files trained using NeRFStudio and .ply files created using 3D Gaussian Splatting into NVOL files.
+In the case of NeRFStudio, Volinga Exporter only supports Volinga model, which is an external method.
 You can add Volinga to your existing NeRFStudio installation using:

 pip install git+https://github.com/Volinga/volinga-model